numba/numba/README.rst

 Refer the HowTo.rst guide for an overview of the programming semantics, examples, supported functionalities, and known issues.

+*Installing while Intel OneAPI basekit is actvated have shown to throw error while installation of NUMBA-DPPY because of incompatible TBB interface, one way around that is to temporaily move env variable TBBROOT to something else*

 ===================
 6. Reporting issues